On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Proofs of Theorem

 By rearranging terms in the above optimization problem, by adding an epigraph decision variable $c_0 \in \R$, and by noticing that $\sum_{\ell=t+1}^t h_t y_{\ell,s} = -\sum_{\ell=t+1}^t b_t y_{\ell,s}=0$ for each period $t \in [T]$, we observe that the above optimization problem can be written equivalently as

 With the above notation, we are now ready to invoke Lemma~\ref{lem:1}.
 Indeed, we recall from the statement of Theorem~\ref{thm:3} that Assumption~\ref{ass:1} holds for cost function~\eqref{prob:example3:a}-\eqref{prob:example3:b}.
-Therefore, it follows from the above reasoning, the constraints in \eqref{prob:example3:b}-\eqref{prob:example3:e}, and Lemma~\ref{lem:1} that the set of feasible solutions to the above optimization problem is a nonempty polyhedron with at least one extreme point.
+Therefore, it follows from the above reasoning, the constraints in \eqref{prob:example3:b}-\eqref{prob:example3:e}, and Lemma~\ref{lem:1} that the feasible set of the above optimization problem is a nonempty polyhedron with at least one extreme point.